ducha-aiki/LSUV-keras/README.md

 # Layer-sequential unit-variance (LSUV) initialization for Keras

 This is sample code for LSUV and initializations, implemented in python script within Keras framework.

 Usage:

     from lsuv_init import LSUVinit
     ...
     batch_size = 32
-    model = LSUVinit(model,train_imgs[:batch_size,:,:,:])
+    model = LSUVinit(model, train_imgs[:batch_size,:,:,:])

 LSUV initialization is described in: